 For example, if a scholar of transport studies undertakes applied research or facilitates workshops for external audiences on how to implement more sustainable and affordable public transport networks, and if they explicitly draw on their scholarly expertise, this type of knowledge production or knowledge transfer meets the requirements of social responsiveness.
 Thus, consultancy work (whether paid for or not), that is based on a scholar's, a unit's or a research centre's scholarly activities, and that is undertaken with external, non-academic constituencies, is classified as 'social responsiveness' for purposes of promotion or other academic awards.
-However, consultancy work that is carried out as paid private work and that has a negligible impact on knowledge production and research development is not considered as meeting social responsiveness Policy Framework, 2012).
+However, consultancy work that is carried out as paid private work and that has a negligible impact on knowledge production and research development is not considered as meeting social responsiveness criteria for the purposes of promotion or other academic awards (UCT, Social Responsiveness Policy Framework, 2012).
 For consultancy work to count as a socially responsive activity, scholars need to demonstrate:

-• their engagement with external, non-academic constituencies,
+their engagement with external, non-academic constituencies,